algosup/2024-2025-project-4-web-fpga-team-2/Documents/TestPlan/testPlan.md

 For this project we are using multiple software :

-- For the program :
+- For the program:
   - HTML
   - JavaScript and JSON
   - CSS
+  - TypeScript
-  -
+  - React

+*More information on the [Technical Specification](/Documents/Technical/technicalSpecification.md)*

 - For Testing :
   - Python